City Navigation in the Wild: Exploring Emergent Navigation from Web-Scale Knowledge in MLLMs: Limitations

 \section{Limitations}

-While CityNav and our proposed AgentNav framework represent a significant step forward in evaluating MLLMs on real-world long-range navigation tasks, several limitations remain.
-First, despite explicit verbalization and memory mechanisms, absolute success rates and SPL scores remain modest for certain models and cities, highlighting the persistent gap between current MLLM capabilities and the demands of large-scale, embodied reasoning tasks.
+While CityNav and the proposed AgentNav framework constitute a substantial advance in the systematic evaluation of MLLMs on real-world, long-range navigation tasks, several limitations persist.
+First, despite the incorporation of explicit verbalization and memory mechanisms, the absolute success rates and SPL scores remain modest for certain model–city combinations, underscoring a persistent gap between current MLLM capabilities and the requirements of large-scale, embodied spatial reasoning.

-Second, our evaluation relies on Google Street View imagery and its underlying graph structure which occasionally contain structural inconsistencies such as missing reverse links or misleading panorama orientations.
-Although our preprocessing mitigates many of these issues, residual anomalies may still introduce unintended noise into the agent’s input and affect its performance.
+Second, the evaluation protocol depends on Google Street View imagery and its underlying graph topology, which can exhibit structural inconsistencies, including missing reverse edges and misleading panorama orientations.
+Although the preprocessing pipeline attenuates many of these artifacts, residual anomalies may still introduce unintended noise into the agent’s perceptual input and thereby influence performance outcomes.

-Finally, our benchmark emphasizes four diverse cities but is not yet exhaustive of all possible urban environments, languages, or signage complexities.
-Models trained primarily on English-dominated corpora may still exhibit limited generalization to regions with highly complex scripts or low-visibility environments.
+Finally, the benchmark currently focuses on four heterogeneous urban environments but does not exhaust the full spectrum of urban layouts, linguistic settings, or signage complexities.
+In particular, models trained predominantly on English-centric corpora may display limited robustness and generalization to regions characterized by complex writing systems, multilingual signage, or low-visibility conditions.

 {

 }

 {\arabic{section}}